 Street Names: Smack, Skag, Horse, H, Gear, Brown.

-Heroin is an opiate that can be smoked, snorted, or, especially by those who have been using the drug for a while, mixed with a little water and injected.
+Heroin is an opiate that can be smoked, snorted, or—especially for long-term users—dissolved in water and injected.
 Heroin users experience a rapid and intense high.
-Subsequent uses require more of the drug to achieve the same high, and eventually users need the drug in order to function.
-Heroin slows the breathing, sometimes stopping it entirely, which is often fatal.
-An opiates drug test can detect heroin use.
+Tolerance builds quickly, requiring larger doses to achieve the same effect, and eventually users become physically dependent, needing the drug simply to function.

-GHB (gammahydroxybutrate) and GBL (gammabutyrolactone)
+GHB (Gammahydroxybutyrate) and GBL (Gammabutyrolactone)

-Street Names: GBL, GBH, Liquid Ecstasy, 14-Bd, Geebs
+Street Names: GBL, GBH, Liquid Ecstasy, 14-Bd, Geebs.

-MDMA
+MDMA (Ecstasy)

-Street Names: XTC, superman, Rolexs, Pink superman, Pills, Mitsubishi’s, MDMA, Mandy, E, Dolphins, Crystal, Cowies, Brownies.
+Street Names: XTC, Superman, Rolexs, Pink Superman, Pills, Mitsubishi’s, MDMA, Mandy, E, Dolphins, Crystal, Cowies, Brownies.

-Commonly referred to as XTC or Ecstasy, MDMA is a synthetic stimulant with psychedelic effects.
-MDMA is most often available in a pill and can often be found at raves, nightclubs, and festivals.
-MDMA boosts serotonin, norepinephrine, and dopamine.
-These three neurotransmitters increase love, arousal, and trust.
-Side effects of MDMA include depression, confusion, anxiety, visual disturbances, and teeth clenching, as well as elevated heart rate, blood pressure, and body temperature.
-An ecstasy drug test can detect recent use of MDMA.
+Commonly referred to as XTC or Ecstasy, MDMA is a synthetic stimulant with psychedelic properties.
+Most often available as a pill, it’s frequently found at raves, nightclubs, and festivals.
+MDMA works by boosting serotonin, norepinephrine, and dopamine, which increase feelings of love, arousal, and trust.

-Methamphetamine (meth)
+Methamphetamine (Meth)

 Street Names: Yaba, Tina and Christine, Meth, Ice, Glass, Crystal Meth, Crank.

-Typically referred to as meth or sometimes crystal, methamphetamine is an addictive stimulant that affects the central nervous system.
-It is most often smoked, but can also be swallowed, injected, or snorted.
-This drug causes an intense high, which is followed by aggression, insomnia, anxiety, hallucinations, paranoia, and delusions.
-A meth drug test can identify recent use of the drug.
+Typically referred to as meth or crystal, methamphetamine is a highly addictive stimulant that affects the central nervous system.
+It is most commonly smoked, but can also be swallowed, injected, or snorted.

 Monkey Dust

-Nitrous oxide
+Nitrous Oxide

-Street names: Balloons, Chargers, Hippie Crack, Laughing Gas, Nos, Noz, Whippits
+Street Names: Balloons, Chargers, Hippie Crack, Laughing Gas, Nos, Noz, Whippits.

-In the USA, the opioid epidemic is well-documented.
-The street name of “hillbilly heroin” refers to the drug oxycodone, otherwise known as the brand-name drug OxyContin.
+Side effects can occur even with proper use but are more pronounced with misuse, including drowsiness, confusion, breathing difficulties, and nausea.
+In the USA, the opioid epidemic is well-documented, and the street name “hillbilly heroin” specifically refers to oxycodone, otherwise known by the brand name OxyContin.

 Street Names: Arnolds, Gear, Gym Candy, Juice, Pumpers, Roids, Stackers, Weight Gainer.